mariiamm14/mariiamm14/README.md

 # 👋 Hi there, I'm Mariam Aboelkhier 📊

-I am a motivated and detail-oriented **Social Media Specialist** transitioning into **Data Analysis**, based in Bani Suef, Egypt.
-I hold a Bachelor's degree in Computer Science from Nahda University (2025) and a Professional Data Analyst Diploma from Mazen Analytics Lab.
+I am a motivated and detail-oriented Social Media Specialist transitioning into Data Analysis, based in Bani Suef, Egypt.
+I hold a Bachelor's degree in Computer Science from Nahda University (2025) with gpa 3.53 and a Professional Data Analyst Diploma from Mazen Analytics Lab.

-My background combines hands-on experience in social media management, customer communication, and data entry with growing technical skills in analytics and BI.
-I enjoy exploring data, building interactive dashboards, and telling stories with numbers — currently building my portfolio to grow into a full-time Data Analyst / BI role.

-**Technical Skills:**
+I have a good data analysis experience in non-profit organization with a strong knowledge at:

+Statistics & Probability
+Pyhton
-- 📊 Power BI (Data Modeling, DAX, Power Query)
+Power BI
+Tableau
+SQL, PL/SQL
-- 🗄️ SQL
+Analytical SQL
-- 🐍 Python
-- 📑 Microsoft Excel & Office
+MS EXCEL/ Advanced SQL
+DWH/ ETL
+Power BI

 **Social Media & Communication Skills:**
 - Social Media Page Management & Monitoring